 Vytas V. Vergeer has been appointed an Administrative Law Judge on the District of Columbia Office of Administrative Hearings.
 He will begin his duties in mid-August.
 Vergeer, legal director of Bread for the City, joined the organization as a staff attorney in 1994.
 He coordinates the clinic’s daily operations; recruits, trains, and supervises new attorneys, paralegals, and law student volunteers; assigns referral cases; reviews cases and provides substantive legal backup.
 Vergeer was a recipient of the 2010 Jerrold Scoutt Prize in recognition of his years of outstanding legal service to the low-income community.

-Chris Concannon was appointed effective Dec.
-15 as president of BATS Global Markets Inc., a Kansas City, Mo., firm that has grown into one of the country’s top stock-exchange operators.
+Chris Concannon has been named chief executive of BATS Global Markets Inc., one of the country’s three big stock-exchange operators.
+His appointment was effective March 31st.
 Concannon most recently served as chief executive of Virtu Financial LLC, a high-frequency trading firm.
 A former SEC lawyer, Concannon has also served as s executive vice president, Transaction Services, for The NASDAQ Stock Market.
 He will be based in New York City, traveling frequently to the company’s headquarters in Kansas City and its European office in London.

 Victor Gallo was promoted to partner with Carter Ledyard & Milburn LLP, where he is resident in the firm’s Wall Street office.
 Gallo practices environmental and land use law in CL&M’s Environmental Practice Group.
 He assists clients in completing federal, state, and other environmental reviews -- often within very short approval timeframes -- and helps them obtain needed environmental permits.